 A majority of Americans continue to disapprove of the health care law as the signup deadline nears.

 Four years after the law’s passage, the Affordable Care Act remains unpopular with the American public, with a majority (53 percent) of U.S. adults saying they disapprove of President Obama’s signature health care legislation.

-A majority of Americans are not pleased with the job President Barack Obama has been doing.
+A majority of Americans are not happy with the way President Barack Obama is running the country.